-The EPA has extended its "mandate" under the CAA to include $CO_2$ , aided and abetted by the US Supreme Court, despite the fact that the US Congress considered $CO_2$ in the development of the CAA, but chose not to include it under the provisions of the Act.
+The EPA has extended its "mandate" under the CAA to include CO2, aided and abetted by the US Supreme Court, despite the fact that the US Congress considered CO2 in the development of the CAA, but chose not to include it under the provisions of the Act.

 EPA has been very aggressive in expanding its authority under the CAA, while also avoiding its responsibilities under the Act.
 EPA issued an Endangerment Finding regarding CO2 in 2009.
 However, EPA has yet to produce the National Ambient Air Quality Standard (NAAQS) explicitly required by the CAA as the result of such an Endangerment Finding; and there seem to be no references in the open literature that the EPA is developing an NAAQS for CO2.
 EPA Administrator Wheeler planned to revise or vacate the Endangerment Finding based in part on recent research which demonstrates that the Finding is no longer appropriate.
+However, those plans have been abandoned by the current Administrator.

 EPA was also moving to reduce or eliminate the use of "secret science" in development of its rulemakings.
 There is very vocal concern regarding protection of the medical histories and conditions of study participants, but these concerns should be easily resolvable.
+However, that movement now appears to be being reversed.